-Policy 3.39 Development proposals will be reviewed in relation to existing and possible archaeological sites, and where sites are apparent, such proposals will be referred to the provincial Heritage Conservation Branch.
+Policy 3.41 Development proposals will be reviewed in relation to existing and possible archaeological sites, and where sites are apparent, the owner will be notified of their responsibility for complying with the requirements of the provincial Heritage Conservation Branch.

-Policy 3.40 Support the documentation and build awareness of heritage places (natural or cultural), buildings, artefacts and landscapes in the community.
+Policy 3.42 Support the documentation and build awareness of heritage places (natural or cultural), buildings, artefacts and landscapes in the community.

-Policy 3.41 Seek First Nations' input on District heritage and cultural matters and events.
+Policy 3.43 Seek First Nations' input on District heritage and cultural matters and events.

-Policy 3.42 Invite input from the Yuułu?ił?atḥ First Nation on the use of traditional names in areas of significance to the indigenous community, and to find opportunities to highlight the Nuu-chahnulth language where appropriate.
+Policy 3.44 Invite input from the Yuułu?il?ath on the use of traditional names in areas of significance to the indigenous community, and to find opportunities to highlight the Nuu-chahnulth language where appropriate.